chelseakomlo/rust_kata/README.md

   - Return a list of pairs, where the first element in the pair is the number of hits, and the second is the matching router names.

+Bonus:
+  - Filter the top 5 names with the highest number of hits